PATENT FILING IN ITALY

 -

 Required content for filing date: Applicant/inventor details, invention description (any language allowed initially), and payment proof.
-Priority documents and POA not mandatory at filing but can follow within 2 months
+Priority documents and POA are not mandatory at filing but can follow within 2 months

 -